nomcomm/IndependentStudy_NolanJahn/3d_printing/3D_print.md

 Go to **Filters, Remeshing Simplification Reconstructiong**, and select **Simplification: Quadratic Edge Collapse Decimation**.
 After doing this a box will appear with an area to type in the desired amount of vertices.
 As I said, I did not do this for when I printed my brian image, however if the printer you use cannot handle the amount, it is an easy change.

+#### Printing the Finalized Mesh

+Now that there is a finalized single mesh, the mesh can be exported as an .stl file.
+The .stl file is ready to be printed on a 3D printer.
+An important thing to remember is that an .stl file is dimensionless, so it is easy to adjust the size to fit the price that you want to spend on your print.